gramineproject/gramine/Documentation/index.rst

 Gramine documentation
 *********************

-Gramine is a lightweight guest OS that's designed to run a single Linux application with minimal host requirements.
+Gramine is a lightweight guest OS that is designed to run a single Linux application with minimal host requirements.
 Gramine can run applications in an isolated environment with benefits comparable to running a complete OS in a virtual machine, including guest customization, ease of porting to different